MatheusDemeis/COMM-2116-Notion/docs/Set-4 Collaborative Study Groups.md

 -   ✓ Receive feedback from your work
 -   ✓ Have a more efficient work environment

-!!! success "Great Job!"
-    You've built your Collaborative Workspace!
-Ready to start working with your teams?
+!!! success "Great Job! - You've built your Collaborative Workspace!
+Ready to start working with your teams?"